pinapelz/blog.pinapelz.com/src/content/blog/ffxiv-gilded-araya.md

 ![Questing server to client diagram](https://files.catbox.moe/4wp77c.png)

-All the data pretaining to quest text, textures, and interactions are stored on the client side.
+All the data pertaining to quest text, textures, and interactions are stored on the client side.
 The only thing the server needs to handle is recording the state of the quest (accepted, completed, what step you're on, etc) and telling the client what actions should occur based on that state.

 Let's tak a look at sidequest `SubSea007` (A Thousand Words) as an example.